-**The views of this book do not reflect our political views or ideals.
-This book was provided in exchange for an honest review, which reads as follows:
+Note: I got a free copy of this book from the author in exchange for an honest review, which reads as follows:

 My First Thoughts: